Linear response study of collisionless spin drag: Conclusions

 \section{Conclusions}

-In this work we analysed the Andreev-Bashkin effect within linear response theory.
+In this work we analysed the Andreev-Bashkin effect in a two species superfluid within linear response theory.
 In analogy with the single component case the superfluid densities can be expressed in terms of transverse current-current response functions.
+A striking result that has no analogy with the single component case is that, while the overall response of the superfluid to a transverse vector field vanishes at zero temperature, such a field will give rise nonzero response even at vanishing temperature when acting only on one component.
+In this sense, the drag behaves as a sort of normal component, inducing a current response in reaction to a transverse probe.

 The presence of a finite drag density arises from multiparticle excited states, which are shown to give an additional contribution to the first moment of the spin structure factor $S_s(\mathbf{q},\omega)$.
-Since the moments of $S_s(\mathbf{q},\omega)$ are constrained by a sum rule, the fact that the drag is nonzero means that the single quasiparticle contribution is changed (see e.g. Eq. (\ref{eq:m1drag})), resulting in a modification of their frequency.
-The formalism used allow to clarify how to properly derive the drag and its meaning as a "normal" component when looking only to a single component of the mixture.
+This result is also in contrast with the case of single component superfluids, where single particle excitations are the only low-lying excited states at zero temperature.
+Since the moments of $S_s(\mathbf{q},\omega)$ are constrained by a sum rule, the fact that the drag is nonzero means that the single quasiparticle contribution is changed (see e.g. Eq.~(\ref{eq:dragsumrule})).
 Using current-current response functions we evaluate the collisionless drag in a two component weakly interacting Bose gas within the Bogoliubov approximation.
-This allows us to easily recover the results obtained via energy vacuum calculation \cite{FilShe} and give a more direct interpretation of the drag as spin-density phonon mixing.
+This allows us to easily recover the results obtained via energy vacuum calculations \cite{FilShe} and give a more direct interpretation of the drag as spin-density phonon mixing.
 We show how typical measurable quantities as the spin speed of sound and the spin dipole mode frequency \cite{KimShi,Ferrari2018} are affected by the presence of the drag.
-While the change in the susceptibility due to quantum fluctuations dominates the correction to the spin speed of sound, in the case of the spin dipole frequency the correction due to the presence of the drag is of the same order of magnitude as the correction coming from the susceptibility.
+While the change in the susceptibility due to quantum fluctuations dominates the correction to the spin speed of sound, in the case of the spin dipole frequency the correction due to the presence of the drag can be of the same order of magnitude as the correction coming from the susceptibility.

+We show that the drag can be directly measured in an experiment where a dipole moment is quickly induced on one component.
+This induces at short times a dipole moment in the other component which is proportional to the drag density.

+Our analysis can be replicated to compute the drag and its effect on observables in strongly interacting systems.
+This is particularly relevant for new cold atoms systems as Bose-Bose mixtures on optical lattices \cite{FirenzeBB, Schneble, Bloch}, superfluid Bose-Fermi mixtures \cite{SalomonBF} and in the foreseeable future superfluid Fermi-Fermi mixtures and the short-lived strongly interacting Bose mixtures (as an extension of the recently realized strongly interacting Bose gas \cite{Hadzibabic,Ching}).